nycotin/WiseInvest/README.md

 CSRF token validation is enabled in all views and login is required (with @login_required decorator) in order to make requests to the Invest views.
 All views will throw an error if the request method doesn't match the expected one.

-* education/models.py
+* invest/models.py
     * `StockExchange`: This model contains the information about the most important and known stock exchanges.
     * `Stock`: This model contains the information on the stocks.
 It refers to its Exchange via ForeignKey.
     * `Transaction`: This model is meant to create a relation between a user and a stock (both ForeignKeys) whenever a user purchases a stock.
 It includes relevant field like the quantity, the date of purchase and the stock price on purchase (to correctly calculating the total investment).
 The save method has been modified to calculate the "total expense" by multiplying the price and the quantity.
-* education/views.py
+* invest/views.py
     * `get_stocks()`
         * This view provides the client with a list of all stocks that exist in the database.
-This data will be displayed in the stock list page.
+This data will be displayed in the `<StockListPage />`.
     * `get_transactions()`
         * This view provides the client with a list of all puchases made by the user.
-This data will be used for displaying specific information on the dashboard page.
+This data will be used for displaying specific information on the `<Dashboard />`.
     * `get_portfolio()`
-        * These views provides a JSON object that includes all relevant information needed for displaying the portfolio page.
+        * These views provides a JSON object that includes all relevant information needed for displaying the `<PortfolioPage />`.
     * `get_current_price()`
         * This view makes a call via the `yfinance` API to only retrieve the current price of the specified stock symbol.
-This call will be used in the sotck list page.
+This call will be used in the `<StockListPage />`.
     * `purchase_stocks()`
         * This view is called from the stock list page and simulates the purchase of one or more stocks.
 This will create a new Transaction instance in the database.

 ### React Client - Walkthough on Structure
 The React client presents a folder structure similar to the Django server.
 Pages and components are grouped based on the Django app they are serving for a more organized folder structure.
-React Router has been used for structuring the routes and paths client and creating the urls to the pages.
+React Router has been used for structuring the routes and paths of the client and creating the urls to the pages.
 This is shown in the `main.jsx` file that basically contains trhe whole router configuration of the client.
 The `App.jsx` file generates a high-level/prent component that holds all the other Page Components.
 In this files, they are all bundled in the `<Outlet/>` Component.

 #### Assets/
 This folder includes .png files with the App Logo.